EllaKaye/interference/instructions.md

+## Aim of the game
+Arrange each row in ascending order, from 2 to King (followed by a playing space), one row per suit.

 ## How to Play

-1. The game consists of four rows of 13 cards each.
-2. Your goal is to arrange each row in ascending order from 2 to King, followed by a blank card.
-3. Click on a card to select it, then click on a blank card to move the selected card there.
+- At the start, the deck is shuffled and dealt into four rows of 13 cards, then the Aces are removed to create playing spaces.

+- Drag and drop cards into playing spaces to move them, according to the following rules:

+    - If there's a playing space at the beginning of the row, any 2 can go there.
-4. You can only move a card to a blank space if it's the next card in sequence and of the same suit.
+    - Otherwise, you can only put a card in a space if it's next card in sequence and of the same suit as the card on the left of the space, e.g. only the 3♠️ can go after the 2♠️, only the J♥️ can go after 10♥️.
+    - Nothing can go after an King, or after a playing space.

+- The layout is stuck if there are no valid moves left, i.e. if all playing spaces are after Kings or other playing spaces.

+- When the layout is stuck, to start a new round, click the 'New Round' button.
+This will collect and shuffle all the cards that are not yet in order, then deal them out again to fill the rows, leaving a playing space after the ordered cards.

+- A game consists of up to three rounds.

+- Because there are up to four valid moves at any time, this is a version of solitaire that requires some skill (as well as the luck of the deal).
+You have a better chance of success if you think strategically.
+What card would you like to be able to move?
+What other cards need to move to make that possible?

-5. The game ends when all rows are correctly ordered or when you run out of moves.
+- The game ends when all rows are correctly ordered or when you run out of moves/rounds.
-6. You have three rounds to complete the game.

-Good luck!
+- Start a new game by clicking the 'New Game' button.